-The Cableway descends down 510 metres into the Jamison Valley from the top of the escarpment.
-From the cabin, which is fully enclosed, you can view the Three Sisters, Orphan Rock, Mt Solitary and Katoomba Falls.
+The Cableway descends 510 metres into the Jamison Valley from the top of the escarpment.
+From the cabin, which is entirely enclosed, you can view the Three Sisters, Orphan Rock, Mt Solitary and Katoomba Falls.

 The Walkway is 2.4 kilometres through ancient rainforest.
-Enjoy the flora and fauna of this magical area via elevated boardwalks that protect the Jurassic rainforest.
+Enjoy flora and fauna in this magical area via elevated boardwalks that protect the Jurassic rainforest.

-There are a number of options available for exploring ranging from 10-minute walks to an hour.
+There are some options available for exploring ranging from 10-minute walks to an hour.
 The area is well signposted and easy to follow.

 The walkway is accessible from the Cableway and Railway stations.

-Ticket Prices: An Unlimited Discover Pass is $39 AU per Adult and $21 AUD per Child.
+Ticket Prices: An Unlimited Discover Pass is $39 AU per Adult and $21 per Child.